 Dr. Claire Standley

-Dr. Claire Standley is currently working as a postdoctoral research associate at Princeton University, where she studies the ecology and control of infectious diseases in East Africa.
+Dr. Claire Standley is an Assistant Professor at the Center for Global Health Science and Security at Georgetown University.
+She also holds a faculty appointment in the Department of International Health.
+Prior to this, she was a Senior Research Scientist at the George Washington University, in the Milken Institute School of Public Health, and also previously served as a AAAS Science & Technology Policy Fellow at the U.S. Department of State.
+Before moving to Washington DC, Standley was a postdoctoral research associate at Princeton University, where she studied the ecology and control of parasitic diseases, including malaria, in Tanzania and Costa Rica.
 Her interests have always revolved around the interface between diseases, biodiversity and human public health, starting with a bachelor degree in Zoology from the University of Cambridge and followed by an MSc in Biodiversity and Conservation from the University of Oxford.
-For her doctoral research, Claire focused on the epidemiology and transmission of intestinal helminths in Uganda, Kenya and Tanzania, from the perspective of vector biology as well as implementing control programs to improve the health of local communities.
+For her doctoral research at the Natural History Museum in London, she focused on the epidemiology and transmission of intestinal helminths in Uganda, Kenya and Tanzania, from the perspective of vector biology as well as implementing control programs to improve the health of local communities.
 Part of this research involved looking at malaria diagnostics and co-infection of malaria with other parasitic diseases, within the context of developing effective and efficient integrated control strategies.

 Executive Team